diligent-man/Video_Anomaly_Detection/AI/docs/en/deploy_model.md

 ## AI service
 #### 1/ Prepare model
 If model is from remote mlflow tracking server, please use [mlflow_export_import](../../script/linux/mlflow_export_import.sh) script to download appropriate experiment at first.
 You, then, modify appropriate path(s) for backbone's weight in downloaded configuration file.
+Check [this](./weight_info.md) for backbones' weight and our pretrained models.

 #### 2/ Environment variable in Docker
 There are four environment variables, be it `DEVICE`, `WEIGHT_PATH`, `PORT` and `CONFIG_PATH`, you should pay your attention to. `WEIGHT_PATH` is path to deployed model's weight with root from /weight. `CONFIG_PATH` is path to deployed model's configuration json file with root from /weight. `PORT` is used in case of port conflict circumstance.